California RREA Program

 Goals of the UC ANR Renewable Resources Extension Act (RREA) program include:

 - Engage forest and rangeland communities with research-based information on wildfire risk-management and post-fire recovery strategies

 - Provide research-based information on the importance of forest and rangeland resources, particularly their effect on rural and urban communities

 - Educate and provide the tools needed for sustainable management practices to be utilized by forest and range landowners and managers for their lands and ecosystem services

 - Increase the capacity of range and forest landowners, managers, and professionals in invasive species threat assessment and implementation of effective invasive management strategies that help protect forest and rangeland ecosystems.

 - Encourage management of forests and rangelands that improve water quality and quantity

 These issues require integrative approaches from diverse perspectives and innovative solutions.
 Through the limited federal funds allocated to the UC ANR RREA program, we leverage the research results using our Cooperative Extension delivery network.
-Cooperative Extension, the principal outreach arm of UC Agriculture and Natural Resources, includes approximately 300 academic appointees; Advisors located in the state’s communities, and Specialists, located on the University of California Berkeley, Davis and Riverside campuses.
+Cooperative Extension, the principal outreach arm of UC Agriculture and Natural Resources, includes approximately 275 academic appointees; Advisors located in the state’s communities, and Specialists, located on the University of California Berkeley, Davis, Riverside and Merced campuses.